tintoy/seqlog/docs/usage.rst

 The callable that you provide will accept a single positional argument, which is the requests exception instance that was the reason for the fail.

+.. note:: This callable will be called only for I/O errors, errors stemming
+          from seqlog not being able to convert your records into JSON won't show up here!